SemEval/SemEval2025/cft.md

 Will research inspired by this task be able to evaluate in the same manner and on the same data after the initial task?
 - Impact:
 What is the expected impact of the data in this task on future research beyond the SemEval Workshop?
-- Ethical – these are representative and not exhaustive
+- Ethical – the data must be compliant with privacy policies. e.g.
-   - concerns: refine with privacy (don’t identify people)
+    a) avoid personally identifiable information (PII).
+Tasks aimed at identifying specific people will not be accepted,
-   - Personally identifiable information PII a) tasks aimed at identifying specific people will not be accepted, b) use in the task (e.g., compliance with HIPAA)
+    b) avoid medical decision-making (compliance with HIPAA, do not try to replace medical professionals, especially if it has anything to do with mental health)
-  - medical decision making (do not try to replace medical professionals, especially if it has anything to do with mental health)
+    c) these are representative and not exhaustive

 ## New Tasks vs. Task Reruns